John Guckenheimer

 John Mark Guckenheimer (born 1945) joined the Department of Mathematics at Cornell University in 1985.
 He was previously at the University of California, Santa Cruz (1973-1985).
 He was a Guggenheim fellow in 1984, and was elected president of the Society for Industrial and Applied Mathematics (SIAM), serving from 1997 to 1998.
 Guckenheimer received his A.B. in 1966 from Harvard and his Ph.D. in 1970 from Berkeley, where his Ph.D. thesis advisor was Stephen Smale.

 His book Nonlinear Oscillations, Dynamical Systems and Bifurcation of Vector Fields (with Philip Holmes) is an extensively cited work on dynamical systems.

 Research

-Dr. John Guckenheimer's research has focused on three areas — neuroscience, algorithms for periodic orbits, and dynamics in systems with multiple time scales.
+Guckenheimer's research has focused on three areas — neuroscience, algorithms for periodic orbits, and dynamics in systems with multiple time scales.

 Neuroscience

 Guckenheimer studies dynamical models of a small neural system, the stomatogastric ganglion of crustaceans — attempting to learn more about neuromodulation, the ways in which the rhythmic output of the STG is modified by chemical and electrical inputs.